iaditya/Flux-Pattern/README.md

 # Flux Architecture
-How Redux works?
+How does Flux work?
-Implemented basic Redux working in plain javascript.
+Implemented basic Flux working in plain javascript in React app.
-Uses Event Emitter[stores] & Dispatcher.